groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 The means to transfer files to sensitive systems is often the use of USB keys.
-This mode of transfer requires time consuming human intervention and exposes the industrial system to viral contamination at each time USB connection.
+This mode of transfer requires time consuming human intervention and exposes the industrial system to viral contamination at each USB connection.
 Organizational means could be put in place to control USB keys each time they are used, but the risk of contamination is impossible to exclude.